What is EngineeringCAS?

 Does participating in EngineeringCAS mean that the school will experience a loss of revenue from current application fees included in our process?

-You can still collect your current application fees.
+Participating schools can still collect current application fees.
 However, many institutions find that the cost offset of outsourcing the application management and document processing functions included in a CAS offering (scanning, GPA calculation, etc.) create additional opportunity to reclaim budget, or FTE headcounts, who are freed up to focus on more impactful enrollment projects and initiatives.
 Liaison will collect your application fee with the processing fee and dispatch the payment to your university or you can collect the application fee yourself.

 Will EngineeringCAS make admissions decisions for my school?